But February made me shiver

 The legacy of the doomed flight has been long lasting.

-After the wife and mother of Buddy Holly found out about his death from the media, a policy was adopted by authorities in which victims' names were not disclosed until after families have been notified.
+After Buddy Holly's wife and mother found out about his death from news reports, a policy was adopted by authorities in which victims' names were not disclosed until after families have been notified.

 Many films and biopics have been done on the musicians and the crash, most notably in 1978's The Buddy Holly Story and in 1987's La Bamba.